Narendra Modi: 2014 Indian general election

 The BJP's campaign was assisted by its wide influence in the media.
 Modi's campaign blitz cost around ₹50 billion and the BJP received extensive financial support from corporate donors.
 Modi made extensive use of social media and addressed more than 1,000 rallies via hologram appearances.

 The BJP won 31 per cent of the vote, and more-than-doubled its number of seats in the Lok Sabha to 282, becoming the first party to win a majority of seats on its own since 1984.
 Voter dissatisfaction with the Congress and with regional parties in North India, and support from the RSS were reasons for the BJP's success.
 In states such as Uttar Pradesh, where the BJP performed well, it drew exceptionally high support from upper-caste Hindus, and its Muslim vote increased to 10 per cent.
 The BJP performed particularly well in parts of the country that had recently experienced violence between Hindus and Muslims.
 The magnitude of the BJP's victory led many commentators to say the election constituted a political realignment away from progressive parties towards the right-wing.
 Modi's tweet announcing his victory was described as being emblematic of the political realignment away from a secular, socialist state towards capitalism and Hindu cultural nationalism.
 Modi is the first Indian PM to be born after the country's independence from the British Empire in 1947.

 Modi was a candidate for the Lok Sabha constituencies Varanasi and Vadodara.
 He won in both constituencies, defeating Aam Aadmi Party leader Arvind Kejriwal in Varanasi by 371,784 votes and Madhusudan Mistry of the Congress in Vadodara by 570,128 votes.
 India's president appointed Modi, who was unanimously elected leader of the BJP, Prime Minister of India.
 To comply with the law prohibiting MPs from representing more than one constituency, he vacated the Vadodara seat.

+A singular first information report (FIR) was registered against Modi during this period, at the direction of the Election Commission.
+The April 2014 report alleged Modi had displayed his party's election symbol 'Lotus' and made a speech after casting his vote in Gandhinagar, Gujarat.
+Not much is known publicly about this FIR.